-The one network-wide standard that eventually came to pertain to all of the hosts of the Arpanet was the host-host protocol-constituting the primary spanning layer for host level applications.208 Everything above and below this spanning layer largely remained subject to much smaller scale local considerations and frequent amendments.209 We have discussed in section 4.1210 that the host-host protocol did not contain any provisions for error control or recovery in and of itself-for on the one hand, BBN did not like the notion that its network would effectively be considered as unreliable despite all its effort in pursuit of the reliability requirement as stated in the Arpanet RFQ; on the second hand, the subnetwork turned out to be, in fact, quite reliable (though not completely reliable); and, on the third hand, once the host-host protocol had been in place, it was hard to change it in any material respects.211 The lack of complete reliability of the subnetwork which went unremedied by the host-host protocol meant that higher-level strategies had to be applied in cases where higher than standard reliability was required.
+We have discussed in section 4.1 that the host-host protocol did not contain any provisions for error control or recovery in and of itself - for on the one hand, BBN did not like the notion that its network would be assumed to be unreliable despite all its effort in pursuit of the reliability requirement as stated in the Arpanet RFQ; on the second hand, the subnetwork turned out to be, in fact, quite reliable (though not completely reliable); and, on the third hand, once the host-host protocol had been in place, it was hard to change it in material aspects.
+The lack of complete reliability of the subnetwork which went unremedied by the host-host protocol meant that higher-level strategies had to be applied in cases where higher than standard reliability was required.
 Three principal strategies can be discerned, all of which have been applied in various combinations, depending on the actual problem at hand:

-- Leaving error control to the user (safe the error messages provided by the IMP-host interface, particularly the Incomplete Transmission notifications) - 2.
-Applying policies in the Network Control Program based on the available host-host protocol and IMP/host interface mechanisms so as to increase the reliability of the host-host protocol - 3.
+- Leaving error control to the user (safe the error messages provided by the IMP-host interface, particularly the Incomplete Transmission notifications) - Applying policies in the Network Control Program based on the available host-host protocol and IMP/host interface mechanisms so as to increase the reliability of the host-host protocol - 3.
 Devising special purpose application process level mechanisms for error control and recovery (e.g., checkpoints in data transmissions so as to allow automatic resumption of data transfers)

 The first option, leaving error control to the user, was the simplest, in a sense most elegant and most 'complete' of all options; but it was, of course, also the least satisfactorily one - workable only in cases where human users were directly in the communication loop and not overwhelmed by having to make up for potentially fallible network services.
-A user would have to keep a close eye on error messages arriving from the IMP-host interface, close and restart misbehaving connections (e. g., deadlocked "half open" connections), and try to make sense of the results of the inter-process communication obtained by the system, ultimately deciding whether to be content with the service.212 Depending on human users in the control loop severely limited the generality of data transmission applications.213
+A user would have to keep a close eye on error messages arriving from the IMPhost interface, close and restart misbehaving connections (e.g., deadlocked "half open" connections), and try to make sense of the results of the inter-process communication obtained by the system, ultimately deciding whether to be content with the service.
+However, depending on human users in the control loop severely limited the generality of data transmission applications.

 The second strategy, making the host-host protocol more robust to subnetwork errors by catering for message retransmissions in case of Incomplete Transmission indications from the IMP-host interface, was successfully applied in a number of instances.
-While not resolving the totality of potential problems from lost messages,214 such retransmission strategies went a long way to increasing the reliability of host-host connections.215 A problem with host-host retransmissions was that they required potentially significant resources to be added to the NCP.
-By 1974 eight messages could be in transit between two hosts at one time,216 thus in the worst case scenario an NCP would have to buffer roughly eight times 8000 bits clearly not a negligible burden at the time.
-However, holding onto messages containing as little as one terminal character until the RFNM arrived from the IMP, or resending them in case of Incomplete Transmission notifications, was a quite reasonable strategy.217 Indeed, it was just this application setting that such retransmission schemes were quickly added to, thus improving the service for terminal users at relatively little cost.218
+While not resolving the totality of potential problems from lost messages, such retransmission strategies went a long way to increasing the reliability of host-host connections.
+A problem with host-host retransmissions was that they required potentially significant resources to be added to the NCP.
+By 1974 eight messages could be in transit between two hosts at one time, thus in the worst case scenario an NCP would have to buffer roughly eight times 8000 bitsclearly not a negligible burden at the time.
+However, holding onto messages containing as little as one terminal character until the RFNM arrived from the IMP, or resending them in case of Incomplete Transmission notifications, was a quite reasonable strategy.
+Indeed, it was just this application setting that such retransmission schemes were quickly added to, thus improving the service for terminal users at relatively little cost.